GeZhouyang/GeZhouyang.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my website!
-Here you will find brief information about me and my research.
-My current interest is *active matter*, i.e. physical systems made of active units such as cells or microswimmers.
+I am a postdoctoral researcher in fluid mechanics at KTH Royal Institute of Technology in Stockholm, Sweden.
+I am also affiliated with the Soft Matter Group in the University of British Columbia in Vancouver, Canada.

+My current research interests are at the intersection of fluid mechanics and active matter.
-As a fluid mechanician, I am particularly interested in how *hydrodynamic interactions* between individual microswimmers affect their collective motions and the bulk fluid properties.
+Specifically, I am interested in how hydrodynamic interactions, say, between algae in a fluid, affect their collective motions and the bulk fluid properties.
+I explore these questions numerically by doing computer simulations.
+Most of the programs I use are open-source and can be downloaded from the GitHub page on the left.

-Such investigations are not only driven by curiosity, but also by potential applications in vital industries such as biomedicine and biofuel (e.g. directed drug delivery, CO2 sequestration and fuel production, etc).
+Active fluids are not only interesting to study, but also have many potential applications in vital and emerging industries of our societies.
-I study the hydrodynamic effects in active matter using *computational fluid dynamics* (CFD).
-Feel free to download the source codes (see GitHub) and contact me if you have any questions.
+Examples include directed drug delivery,
+CO2 sequestration, biofuel production, plant-based meat cultivation, etc.

 ## Profile

 * Current position: Postdoctoral research fellow
 * Hosts: Profs.
 [Gwynn Elfring](https://soft.mech.ubc.ca/) (UBC) and [Shervin Bagheri](https://www.bagherigroup.com/) (KTH)
-* Research areas: Complex fluids (suspensions), Multiphase flow
+* Research areas: Complex fluids, Active fluids
 * Methodology: Computational (Stokesian dynamics, Direct Numerical Simulations)